 No matter where you call home, I recommend that you pay Arlington National Cemetery a visit.
 It will leave a lasting impression on you.

 Read my tips below to help you prepare for your visit to Arlington National Cemetery.
-But first – here is a short video of Arlington National Cemetery to help get you excited for your trip:

 1. How did Arlington National Cemetery begin?